Code-Institute-Submissions/farescalculator/README.md

 The site is deployed to GitHub pages.

-- Git status check in Gitpod to ensure all is oushed to GitHub.
+- Git status check in Gitpod to ensure all is pushed to GitHub.
-- In the GitHub repository under Recent Repositories select [TMartin88/dog-friendly-trails](https://github.com/TMartin88/dog-friendly-trails)
+- In the GitHub repository under Recent Repositories select [TMartin88/farescalculator](https://github.com/TMartin88/farescalculator)
 - Then Settings.
 - Then Pages.
 - Under Build and Deployment select Deploy from a branch from the Source dropdown list.
 - Pick main and then root from the Branch selection area.
 - Now GitHub Pages displays a link to the live site.

-The live link to the site on GitHub is: [Dog Friendly Trails](https://tmartin88.github.io/dog-friendly-trails)
+The live link to the site on GitHub is: [Journey Planner](https://tmartin88.github.io/farescalculator/)

 ----